csn3rd/JISCTFWriteups/Too Secret.md

 # Too Secret Writeup

 This problem is worth 250 points in the Misc category.
-This was one of the tougher challenges in the whole cmpetition with only 5% of teams being able to solve it.
+This was one of the tougher challenges in the whole competition with only 5% of teams being able to solve it.
 I was the 7th to solve this challenge.

 ![](https://github.com/csn3rd/JISCTFWriteups/blob/master/Screen%20Shot%202020-11-21%20at%203.23.03%20PM.png)